sst2105/AI-research-assitant-api/README.md

 ﻿# AI-research-assitant-api

-A production - raady REST API that enables RAG - powered conversations querying over any ingested topic using LLMs.
+A production - ready REST API that enables RAG - powered conversations querying over any ingested topic using LLMs.

 ## What it does
 - Ingest any topic.